dsmooke/go-for-launch/README.md

 1) To refractor, or restructure, the initial source code and modify it in order to improve its operation without altering its functionality.
 2) To adhere to accessibility standards - ways in which people with disabilities can access.

+### Definitions

 The goals can be further understood by the following definitions:

+**HTML Accessibility:**
-**HTML Accessibility:** *the ease with which a user is able to navigate and interact with your site; this involves making the HTML code as semantic as possible.*
+the ease with which a user is able to navigate and interact with your site; this involves making the HTML code as semantic as possible.

+**Semantic HTML:**
-**Semantic HTML:** *have the HTML element correspond to its correct purpose as much as possible.*
+have the HTML element correspond to its correct purpose as much as possible.

 Ex.
 Instead of using the non-semantic element (such as **div**) for Table#1 you could change the **div** element to the semantic element **table** so that the **table** element is referring to Table#1.